syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, Scheduler allows the validation of recurrence pattern to take place before it is being assigned to the appointments.
-For example, if one of the instance of recurrence appointment is dragged beyond the next/previous instance of the same recurrence appointment, then a pop-up will show up with the validation message disallowing the drag functionality.
+When set to true, Schedule allows the validation of recurrence pattern to take place before it is being assigned to the appointments.
+For example, when one of the instance of recurrence appointment is dragged beyond the next or previous instance of the same recurrence appointment, a pop-up is displayed with the validation message disallowing the drag functionality.

 #### Example

-To disable the RecurrenceValidation for Scheduler appointments,
+To disable the RecurrenceValidation for Schedule appointments,

 {% highlight html %}